SavaS10/FinalProject/README.md

 Only when a trade is entered we can exit it by the price of the *Spread* **Touching the mean** or by **Touching our stoploss**.

-The **The stoploss will be calculated with the standard diviations.
+The **The stoploss will be calculated with the standard diviations**.